mstksg/inCode/copy/entries/typed-sm-lc.md

 that you can't help but try to throw it in every single thing you write and will feel a gnawing emptiness in your soul until you do.

-Here is one example: a typed lambda calculus.
-Let's make one in Haskell where you can write your expression once, and it will:
+Here's one example: let's write a type-safe method to specify your program as a series of states, with triggered transitions between them.
+A Type-Safe state machine graph using a type-safe lambda calculus.
+We want to specify this in a way that we can write once and it will

 1. Be interpretable in a type-safe way within Haskell
 2. Be inspectable with visualizable control flow.
 3. Be compilable to multiple actual backends, letting you run the same function under multiple implementations.

 This is all stuff I have been using in real life in my personal projects, where I've needed to write a specification of an algorithm that I can simulate in Haskell, generate graphical visualizations of, and also convert to multiple (purescript, dhall, C dialects) to unify algorithms and formulas across back-ends without writing them from scratch every time.

 Once you go down this road, everything you ever write will feel woefully unsafe and limited.
 And everything you will want to write will be woefully inscrutable